-Eloqua Administration Challenge: Lack of Standardized Approaches for Platform Use
+Eloqua Administration Best-Practice: Standardized Platform Usage

 Marketing automation platforms, such as Oracle Eloqua, are powerful tools that have become more and more of a necessity for marketing operations, not only in large enterprises but smaller businesses too.